-Figures F.3 and F.4 illustrate the agency's workforce during fiscal 2019.
-Blacks and Hispanics constituted 28.3% of the agency's workforce, with other ethnic groups representing over 9%.
-The available Texas labor force for Blacks is 11.8%; for Hispanics, it's 37.1%.
-This reveals an underutilization of over 19% for Hispanics.
+Figures F.3 and F.4 illustrate the agency's workforce during fiscal 2021.
+TCEQ strives to recruit and retain a labor force representative of the available Texas workforce; almost 40% of the agency is comprised of minority populations.
+African Americans and Hispanics constituted 28.7% of the agency's workforce, with other ethnic groups representing over 10%.